Dan Schutte: Biography

 In addition to his Jesuit formation, Schutte holds two master of arts degrees, one in theology and one in liturgy, from The Jesuit School of Theology at Berkeley.
 Schutte is also an alumnus of St. Louis University and Seattle University.
 He did graduate studies in music composition under the direction of Fr.
 Kevin Waters S.J. at Seattle University.
 He was a student of celebrated American painter and artist, Sr. Thomasita Fessler, OSF at Studio San Damiano.
 He has received four honorary doctoral degrees for his contribution to the life of the church.
-Two of the honorary doctorates are in humane letters, and two are in music.
+Two honorary doctorates are in humane letters, and two are in music.

 Schutte presently is Composer-in-Residence at the University of San Francisco.
 He continues to compose new music and write about spirituality.

 Legacy

 Schutte's compositions are primarily written for Catholic liturgical use, but over time have been used in Protestant worship.
 Some of the more notable include "City of God" (1981), "Only This I Want" (1981), "Blest Be the Lord" (1976), "You Are Near" (1971), "Though the Mountains May Fall" (1975), "Sing a New Song" (1972), "Glory and Praise to Our God" (1976), "Here I Am, Lord" (1981), "Table of Plenty" (1992), "River of Glory" (2001), "These Alone Are Enough" (2004), his setting of the Ignatian Suscipe prayer and "Saints and Beloved of God" (2016).

 "The St. Louis Jesuit Mass" (1973), co-authored during his collaborative years, was the most-used Mass setting in the United States during the 1970s and 1980s.
-With the implementation of the Roman Missal, Third Edition in 2012, it was difficult to revise the original Mass setting text and well known melody with the new style of the translation which follow original Latin texts more closely.
+With the implementation of the Roman Missal, Third Edition in 2012, it wasn't easy to revise the original Mass setting text and well-known melody with the new style of the translation, which follow the original Latin texts more closely.
 The Publisher and composers decided not to publish a revision.
 "Mass of Christ the Savior," released in 2012, quickly became one of the most widely used Mass Settings throughout the English-speaking world.

-In a circular of 29 July 2008, the Congregation for Divine Worship directed that, "in liturgical celebrations, in songs and prayers the name of God in the form of the tetragrammaton YHWH is neither to be used or pronounced".
+In a circular of July 29, 2008, the Congregation for Divine Worship directed that "in liturgical celebrations, in songs and prayers the name of God in the form of the tetragrammaton YHWH is neither to be used or pronounced."
 Schutte agreed with the directive.
-Accordingly, for Catholic liturgical services the refrain of Schutte's "You Are Near", which began as "Yahweh, I know you are near" now begins with "O Lord, I know you are near".
+Accordingly, for Catholic liturgical services, the refrain of Schutte's "You Are Near," which began as "Yahweh, I know you are near" now begins with "O Lord, I know you are near."